The Ultimate Jetset Sonoma Travel Guide

 Another one of my top picks for where to stay for luxury in Sonoma County is Farmhouse Inn – a tucked away, understated, inn in Forestville with all the right luxuries you need for a perfect wine country vacay.
 Think: a Michelin star restaurant (amazing!!!!), complimentary fire pits and s’mores, a dreamy jacuzzi and heated pool, and adorable wine country hotel room bungalows with the most comfortable beds you can imagine!

 I also loved that Farmhouse Inn is only a 10 minute drive from some of the most DELICIOUS wineries in Northern California – Flowers, Gary Farrell, Twomey, etc!
 You’re also only 20 minutes from Healdsburg, another of my favorite regions (which you can read all about my vacation in Healdsburg and what to do in Healdsburg here)

-I absolutely love the Fairmont Sonoma Mission Inn, which is closer to downtown Sonoma, and a great spot to base for a wine country vacation.
-They have an amazing spa, and a great pool open year round.
+I absolutely love the Fairmont Sonoma Mission Inn, which is ideally located right near Sonoma Square, and is a great spot to base for a wine country vacation.
+They have an amazing spa, and a great natural heated healing spring pools open year round.
 They also have an amazing lobby bar that is great for gathering groups, so I love this hotel choice for a family stay or a group!
 Also – they’re VERY dog friendly!!

 Where to wine taste in Sonoma County: